 Payments & Terms

 The longer the term for a loan, the lower your monthly payments are, but also the longer you are paying interest.
 The most common term for a mortgage loan is 30 years, though you may be eligible for a 15-year loan depending on multiple factors.
-Other loan terms range from 10 to 40 years, but again, the average person will most often receive a set, 30-year loan.
+Other loan terms range from 10 to 40 years, but again, the average person will most often receive a 30-year loan.

 Monthly payments include principal, interest, taxes and most insurance, or PITI, as discussed above.
-The first years of your loan, you are mostly paying down interest, so your mortgage balance will not drop significantly.
+During the first years of your loan, you are mostly paying down interest, so your mortgage balance will not drop significantly.
 In fact, you may only pay off a few thousand dollars of your principal amount the first five or 10 years of your mortgage, depending on your total payment, total mortgage and other factors.

 Customer Experience & Support